Physics-50/Module-1/docs/syllabus.md

 # Course Structure
 In this course you will work on three modules that each will last several weeks.
-(There is also a 1 week interlude referred to as module 1.5 between modules 1 and 2).
-In each week of each module, you will start by reading the online manual (linked on Sakai) and completing the associated embedded miniquestions, due by the start of your lab period.
-Each week you will submit a checkpoint via Gradescope, due four days later.
+(There is also a 1 week experiment without a deliverable, referred to as module 0, the first week of class).
+In each week of each module, you will start by reading the online manual (linked on Sakai) and completing the associated embedded miniquestions, due by the start of your lab period (there are no mini-questions the first week of class) Each week you will submit a checkpoint via Gradescope, due four days later.

 Deadlines for checkpoints will be as follows:
 Monday sections: due Fridays at 10pm